-In our Avast Firewall vs. Windows 10 Firewall, we examine each shield closely to make it easier for you to decide which software to trust with your data.
-In the end, we might recommend which software to get; however, you can always decide which you prefer.
+In our Avast Firewall vs Windows 10 Firewall, we examine each shield closely to make it easier to decide which software to trust with your data.
+Ultimately, we might recommend which software to get; however, you can always decide which you prefer.

 What is a Firewall?

-A firewall, as we mentioned, is the first line of defence against cyberattacks.
-It’s software that works on monitoring and gathering data from the incoming and outgoing traffic on your network, detects any malicious or suspicious connections and blocks them.
+As we mentioned, a firewall is the first line of defence against cyberattacks.
+It’s software that monitors and gathers data from the incoming and outgoing traffic on your network, detects any malicious or suspicious connections and blocks them.
 You might have an antivirus agent installed, but a firewall is indispensable because it will prevent outsider threats from exploiting common vulnerabilities in your system, such as unpatched or outdated applications.

 An efficient firewall uses two methods to protect your device.
-The first one is protecting your data from possible outside threats on the network by blocking suspicious incoming connections.
-The second one is monitoring your network’s infrastructure to prevent suspicious connections from connecting to the internet.
+The first one protects your data from possible outside threats on the network by blocking suspicious incoming connections.
+The second one monitors your network’s infrastructure to prevent suspicious connections from connecting to the Internet.
 Additionally, a firewall is effective in blocking trojans, mitigating the disastrous effect of a keylogger attached to your system; it blocks the access of any services or hosts with possible vulnerabilities that could be exploited and patches loopholes in your system to prevent cyberattacks.

-Is Antivirus Software Enough to not get Windows Firewall?
+Is Antivirus Software Enough to Not Get a Windows Firewall?

-No. Antivirus software will protect you from different types of malicious factors, such as viruses, malware, adware, ransomware and phishing.
+No!
+Antivirus software will protect you from various malicious factors, such as viruses, malware, adware, ransomware, and phishing.
 However, antivirus agents do not monitor network activity, which is a firewall’s main job.
-Unless your antivirus software has an integrated firewall to monitor incoming and outgoing connections, your cybersecurity plan will be lacking a vital feature.
+Unless your antivirus software has an integrated firewall to monitor incoming and outgoing connections, your cybersecurity plan will lack a vital feature.

 What is Avast Firewall?